zaaarf/lillero-book/src/2_patching/writing/patterns.md

 - Rig the if check so that it will never be false.
 	- This is the most efficient option.
 It might be more or less invasive that the first one, depending on how you implement it, but people shouldn't be matching against whole blocks anyway unless they intend to change them entirely.

 Speaking strictly of the best solution, I would personally choose the third one: it's elegant, efficient and unlikely to fail.
-Just add a `POP` and an `ICONST_0` before the `IFNE` call.
+Doing that is as simple as adding a `POP` and an `ICONST_0` before the `IFNE` call.
 However, for the purposes of our pattern matching example, let's assume that we chose to proceed with the first one.
 Once again, there are multiple approaches we can consider.
 Here are few:

 - Immediately increment the value after decrementing it.
 	- This is the least invasive option.
 It has a performance hit compared to the original, but if you don't care about that (it's very negligible), it will quietly undo the decrement probably without bothering other patchers.
 However, I would argue that it's quite fragile, as its outcome depends on a previous state; I would not recommend this.